kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 To give a concrete example, this year's Deep Funding initiative framed the decision in terms of the relative impact of two _software dependencies_ on a given _software project_.
 In that setting, the same dependency might be assessed very differently depending on which project's context was being considered.

-Also, as mentioned earlier, techniques like star grouping can be used to subdivide heterogenous in cases where meaningful groupings may be difficult to define in advance.
+Also, as mentioned earlier, techniques like star grouping can be used to subdivide heterogeneous sets in cases where meaningful groupings may be difficult to define in advance.

 ## Putting it all Together

 As argued in the introduction, pairwise methods should be understood not as a single technique or mechanism, but as a _paradigm_ of social choice.
-Having introduced the various pieces of this paradigm, we can begin puting them together, and begin to estimate the actual attention requirements for public goods funding processes.
+Having introduced the various pieces of this paradigm, we can begin putting them together, and begin to estimate the actual attention requirements for public goods funding processes.

 Assuming **30 seconds per vote** and **10 votes per item**, pairwise methods can produce allocations at an attentional cost of  **5 minutes** per item.
 For a set of 600 items, this means **50 hours** of total voter attention.
-If we assume each voter contributes four five-minute sessions (20 minutes), then we need only 150 voters to produce a good result -- a relatively easy lift.
+If we assume each voter contributes four five-minute sessions (20 minutes), then we need only 150 voters to produce legitimate results -- a relatively easy lift.

 As a continuous process, things get even better.
-If we assume that only ~20% of the items undergo meaningful change in a given quarter, we can sustain a continuous funding process _indefinitely_ with an attention cost of **_**4 minutes per item per year**_** (5 min * 20% * 4 quarters).
+If we assume that only ~20% of the items undergo meaningful change in a given quarter, we can sustain a continuous funding process _indefinitely_ with an attention cost of **4 minutes per item per year** (5 min * 20% * 4 quarters).

 The idea of sustaining a complex public goods funding ecosystem with such little effort might seem implausible.
 The continued development of these techniques will almost certainly surface new challenges and limitations.